gujor/kotlin-multiplatform-experiment/README.md

 As the `Success` type will be a class, and the `Failure` type is a `KotlinThrowable`, further transformations are needed, but these can be done using standard Swift.Result functions like `map` and `mapError`.

-Using generic extensions on a shared generic Objective-C type is limited and you have to be explicit with the type (and essentially making the extension not generic), but it still might be useful:
+The use of generic extensions on a shared generic Objective-C type is limited and you have to be explicit with the type (and essentially making the extension not generic), but it still might be useful:

 ```
 extension Result where T == NSString { ... }